 Below are some example thought-provoking questions to get you started.
-Geese uses his journal or iPad to record his responses to his questions.
+Geese uses his journal to record his responses to his questions.
 Use whatever works for you.
 But be aware, some of the answers may come to you when you least expect them, like on a hike or during a shower.
 For me, the answers that come unexpectedly are usually the most profound.

 - Am I still passionate about my work?
 If so, how would people know it?